 Establishing data methodology and governance processes

-The project was not just about finding and fixing problems: it was also geared towards creating a more efficient business culture that could sustain the data analytics driven approach.
+The project was not just about finding and fixing problems: it was also geared toward creating a more efficient business culture that could sustain the data analytics-driven approach.

 Light adds: "Working with SAS we developed a methodology around our data to ensure its ongoing quality.
-We capture, prioritise and manage issues as a first step.
-Then we analyse the impact of many different factors, as well as the root causes.
+We capture, prioritize and manage issues as a first step.
+Then we analyze the impact of many different factors, as well as the root causes.
 Once mitigated, the outcome is better, more accurate business decisions that impact our overall performance."